 - If you select the wrong ghostwriter or have trouble working with him, the project may collapse.

-We’re Barry Fox and Nadine Taylor, ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.
+We’re Barry Fox and Nadine Taylor, ghostwriters and book coaches with a long list of satisfied clients and editors at major publishing houses.

 Check out our Testimonials Page to read their comments.